Options depend on version

 Since then we have added more options.
 We add options as we go along and almost every new release of curl has one or a few new options that allow users to modify certain aspects of its operation.

-With the curl project's rather speedy release chain with a new release shipping every eight weeks, it is almost inevitable that you are at least not always using the very latest released version of curl.
+With the curl project's rather speedy release chain with a new release shipping every eight weeks, it is almost inevitable that you are at least not always using the latest released version of curl.
 Sometimes you may even use a curl version that is a few years old.

-All command-line options described in this book were, of course, added to curl at some point in time, and only a very small portion of them were available that fine spring day in 1998 when curl first shipped.
+All command-line options described in this book were, of course, added to curl at some point and only a small portion of them were available that fine spring day in 1998 when curl first shipped.
 You may have reason to check your version of curl and crosscheck with the curl man page for when certain options were added.
 This is especially important if you want to take a curl command line using a modern curl version back to an older system that might be running an older installation.

 The developers of curl are working hard to not change existing behavior though.
 Command lines written to use curl in 1998, 2003 or 2010 should all be possible to run unmodified even today.